 It could also be the case that they have exclusively left one-star reviews for many other businesses too.
 In this case it is also likely that each of the accounts have all corresponding reviews of the same places.

 Before you submit the form, make sure you have flagged all of the suspected reviews.
 With a phone call and a bit of explanation on your part, you should be able to have a case opened to investigate the origin and validity of the reviews.
-This can take up to 3 days for any of the reviews to be removed, and in our case only about half were taken down.
-If this is the case for you as well, you should have received a contact email from the person managing you case at Google, and you can email them screenshots of the remaining reviews.
+This can take up to 3 days for any of the reviews to be removed, and in our case, only about half were taken down.
+If this is the case for you as well, you should have received a contact email from the person managing your case at Google, and you can email them screenshots of the remaining reviews.

 This will also allow you to make the most of a bad situation as the post can be used as a sort of rally cry.
-Asking your genuine users to leave reviews of there real experiences to help offset the fake ones, will stop your overall rating from plummeting and put you in better standing when the fraudulent reviews are removed.
-It can also help to ask your followers to help with flagging the reviews, as could help them be removed more quickly.
+Asking your genuine users to leave reviews of their real experiences to help offset the fake ones will stop your overall rating from plummeting and put you in better standing when the fraudulent reviews are removed.
+It can also help to ask your followers to help with flagging the reviews, as that could help them be removed more quickly.